Sign up for or purchase the Power BI service as an individual

 Complete the order form to purchase Power BI Pro.

-If self-service purchase is not available, contact your administrator about purchasing a Power BI Pro license.
+If self-service purchase isn't available, contact your administrator about purchasing a Power BI Pro license.

-Personal email addresses You attempt to sign up using a personal email addresses (for example email@example.com) and you receive a message similar to one of these:
+Personal email addresses You attempted to sign up using a personal email address (for example firstname.lastname@example.org) and you received a message similar to one of these:

 You entered a personal email address: Please enter your work email address so we can securely store your company's data.